Organic vs paid CAC: the real numbers, by industry (2026 benchmark report) - Expanse Digital - "ROI-Driven" Performance Marketing Agency ...

 Paid social + SEO/email

-Thinnest margins; organic mix slashes blended CAC fastest
+Thinnest margins; an organic mix cuts blended CAC fastest

 Healthcare